joelhockey/jacknji11/README.md

 export JACKNJI11_TEST_USER_PIN=userpin
 ```

-The tests rely on a library names libcryptoki.so baing available on the LD_LIBRARY_PATH.
+The tests rely on a library named libcryptoki.so being available on the LD_LIBRARY_PATH.
 If you for example run SoftHSM2, you have to see to that this exists.

 ```
 sudo ln -s /usr/local/lib/softhsm/libsofthsm2.so /usr/local/lib/softhsm/libcryptoki.so
 export LD_LIBRARY_PATH=/usr/local/lib/softhsm
 ```

+Note: LD_LIBRARY_PATH is used by Linux systems to point to directories where libraries should be loaded, apart from the system path.
+If your libcryptoki.so resides in a directory that is not searched by default by the system, you can use LD_LIBRARY_PATH in order for the system to find your libcryptoki.so.